SergeiShumilin/umap_pytorch/readme.md

-Parametric UMAP port for pytorch using pytorch lightning for the training loop.
+**FORK**  Parametric UMAP port for pytorch using pytorch lightning for the training loop.

 ## Install
 ```bash